perrin-isir/afu/README.md

-# afu
+# AFU

-This repository implements AFU, the algorithm introduced in the paper:
+This repository implements AFU, the algorithm introduced in the following paper:

-**"AFU: Actor-Free critic Updates in off-policy RL for continuous control"**, *Nicolas Perrin-Gilbert* ([https://arxiv.org/html/2404.16159v1](https://arxiv.org/html/2404.16159v1)).
+**"AFU: Actor-Free critic Updates in off-policy RL for continuous control"**, by *Nicolas Perrin-Gilbert* ([https://arxiv.org/html/2404.16159v1](https://arxiv.org/html/2404.16159v1)).

 The code is based on a fork of [Rljax](https://github.com/toshikwa/rljax).

 ## INSTRUCTIONS

-Install with:
+Make sure you have properly installed JAX, see [https://jax.readthedocs.io/en/latest/installation.html](https://jax.readthedocs.io/en/latest/installation.html).

+Then, install *afu-rljax*:

     pip install -e .

-Then run with:
+Finally, you can start a training with:

     python simple_train.py --env [ENV] --algo [ALGO] --param [PARAM]